-Have you ever considered trying your hand on a DIY hand wash sink?
-It is no more difficult than a plastic bin, PVC pipe, and some tools.
+Have you ever considered trying your hand at a DIY hand wash sink?
+It is no more difficult than a plastic bin, PVC pipe, and tools.
 This “sink” is made by drilling the bottom of the plastic basin (a 5-gallon bucket would work as well if you can’t find a large enough one), passing a strainer inside it.
 Use pipes of different sizes to build a PVC stand that will hold the basin.
 So plastic basin is the perfect sink for keeping your hands clean while baking.

 DIY Outdoor Sink from Salvaged Materials:

 Can you believe an unused sink can be turned into an outdoor one?
 We thought so.
 The same rule applies if you consider decorating your kitchen with salvaged materials.
 You will find the step-by-step instructions in the link provided below.
 This DIY outdoor sink project uses salvaged materials originally destined for the landfill.
 You will need to gather a couple of materials and tools for this build.
 Start collecting your reclaimed products before starting the build, and you will find that they are free for the taking at most local hardware stores.